kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 n* (it takes a little reasoning to prove this), so *fib(i)* will be *fib(n)*, which is the result we want and that we return.

 We can also informally prove to ourself that this strategy gives us a program that always terminates and returns a value.
 That is, it does not go into an infinite loop.
 To see this, note that the value of *i* is initally less than or equal to *n*, and it increases by only *1* on each time through the loop.
 The value of *n* is finite, so the value of *i* will eventually equal the value of *n* at which point the loop condition will be falsified and the looping will end.

 That's our strategy.
-So let's go.
 Here's the while loop that we have designed.
-And here, for the first time, we see something crucial.
-We tell Dafny about certain properties of the state of the program that hold both before and after every execution of the loop body.
-We call such properties *invariants*.
-Dafny needs to know these invariants to prove to itself (and to us) that the loop does what it is intended to
+Now for the first time, we see something crucial.
+In general, Dafny has no idea how many times a loop body will execute.
+Intead, what it needs to know are properties of the state of the program that hold no matter how many times the loop executes, that, when combined with the fact that the has terminated allows one to conclude that the loop does what it's meant to do.
+We call such properties *loop invariants*.
-do: that the result at the end will be as desired.

 .. code-block:: dafny